nguyendylan164-droid/4337-Project-1/devlog.md

 3:48 PM
 I plan to layout the functions I will need and work on them one by one.
 I'm choosing to start with defining the eval-expr function which will do the actual calculations.
+10/14/2025
+11:12 PM
+This session proved to be quite challenging, because I am not familiar with racket.
+Transitioning from programming in imperative languages to a functional language is quite difficult, because they are very different.

+10/15/2025
+10:51 AM
+Today, I plan to better familiarize myself with racket before I actually start working on the project.